 The bulk of your residency time is spent on the four general surgery services at Morristown Medical Center, where vascular and endovascular, general, laparoscopic, oncologic, plastic, pediatric, thoracic, and urologic surgery are all practiced.
-You also spend six weeks of rotation at University Hospital in Newark on the liver transplant and hepatic surgery service.
+You also spend four weeks of rotation at University Hospital in Newark on the liver transplant and hepatic surgery service.
 In addition, we provide rotation opportunities through some of the local major private practice offices, along with a pediatric surgery rotation and an elective period.

 Our robust teaching program includes weekly audit and grand rounds, chapter review and basic science, and a clinical conference.
 Monthly, there are Chief's Rounds, Journal Club, and multiple other hospital-wide conferences, like the Tumor Board, that are open to your attendance.
 Research is actively encouraged within the residency, with over half of the completing chiefs having published papers or abstracts, and/or presented at regional or national meetings.
 Many of our faculty members have active research projects.
 We hold monthly research, professional and leadership development committees.

 Surgical teaching conferences are dedicated to your education and are provided each week in addition to monthly clinical conferences in oncology, gastroenterology and vascular disease.